 How do you get wisdom?

 You do not merely “get” wisdom; instead, wisdom is gained through a continued devotion to learning and improving.
 Wisdom involves gaining knowledge, experience, and self-awareness, all of which require effort and intention.
 Getting wisdom, then, is accomplished by intentionally seeking knowledge, actively applying that knowledge to whatever transpires in your life, and making amends and changes where necessary.
-Getting wisdom is so frequently associated with age and experience because it is difficult to adequately secure the knowledge and understanding necessary to find wisdom without plenty of time under your belt.
+Wisdom is frequently associated with age and experience because it is difficult to adequately secure the knowledge and understanding necessary to find wisdom without plenty of time under your belt.

-What comes first wisdom or knowledge?
+What comes first: wisdom or knowledge?

 Knowledge is typically considered the precursor to wisdom.
 Wise “words of the day” on calendars, from company newsletters, and self-help tomes written by CEOs and other self-made individuals often come from learned scholars, researchers, and philosophers, all of whom extensively evaluate the human condition in order to determine how best to behave, how best to interact with others, and how best to live their lives.
 These people are most commonly relied upon as sources of wisdom because they have a significant base of knowledge.
 Whether it is in the realm of physics, theology, or the study of human behavior as a whole, knowledge is an essential step in developing wisdom.